 Since risk factors can be used to predict future disease, their measurement at a population level is important.
+After recognizing the link between tobacco use and lung cancer risk, we need to quantify tobacco's contribution.
+This allows us to modify this risk factor and prevent lung cancer occurrence.
 Relative risk (RR): is a measure of strength of association between an exposure and an outcome.